base-angewandte/showroom-backend/docs/source/index.rst

 The rest of the sections give you a little more insight into how the :doc:`configuration` works in detail, the :doc:`management_commands` you can use, some context for the :doc:`rest_api` and a few words on the :doc:`lists_logic`, that is used to create sub-structured lists of activities for entity pages.
+Also the :doc:`search_logic` section explains how search works in *Showroom* and it also contains the source definition of all available filters and how they are supposed to work.

 .. toctree::
    :maxdepth: 2